Pap Smears Screening Specialist Q&A

 – A Pap Test Only.
 With a normal result, your doctor may tell you that you can wait up to 3 years before your next test

 – An HPV Test Only: With normal test results your doctor may advise you can wait up to 5 years before your next test

 – An HPV Test and Pap Test: Or also called co-testing, when both test results are normal and your doctor may recommend waiting 5 years until your next test.

 If you’re over 65, and you’ve had normal screening results for the past few years, or if you’ve had your cervix removed as part of a hysterectomy for non-cancerous conditions such as fibroids, your doctor may tell you that you no longer require screening.

 Whether you are in need of general healthcare services, or specialized services and testing, reach out to our professional and friendly staff at Catalyst Medical Group by giving us a call or visiting our website to book your appointment.
-We serve patients from Edinburg TX, McAllen TX, San Juan TX, Alamo TX, Pharr TX, Palmhurst TX, Mission TX, Alton TX and Hidalgo TX.
+We have convenient locations to serve you in Edinburg TX, and Mission TX.
+We serve patients from Edinburg TX, McAllen TX, San Juan TX, Alamo TX, Pharr TX, Palmhurst TX, Mission TX, Alton TX and Palmview TX.